Ganache Topped Truffle Brownies

-These rich, Ganache Topped Truffle Brownies are the perfect Valentine’s Day treat.
+These rich, Ganache Topped Truffle Brownies are the perfect Valentine’s Day treat for your favorite chocoholic.
 Or serve them up to your gal pals and celebrate Galentine’s Day!

 Today I’m celebrating Galentine’s Day, a marvelous faux holiday.
 This day is all about celebrating, supporting, and encouraging the ladies in your life.
 Thanks to my blogger friends, Courtney of NeighborFood and Nancy of Gotta Get Baked, for organizing this group of terrific women to honor all our gal pals.